NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/46/Colored_neural_network.svg" width="296" height="356" title="Neural Network" align="center"/>

 In practice we will almost always use neural networks with more than 1 unit.
-The above image is an example of a neural net with a 1 hidden layer.
+The above image is an example of a neural net with 1 hidden layer.
 Each hidden unit receives 3 inputs modified by a weight.
 The weights are different for each unit and thus, there are 12 weights/parameters/arrows between the input layer and hidden layer.
 Each hidden unit sums the weighted inputs and passes the sum through an activation function to produce an output.
 The output of the hidden layer becomes input for the next layer.

 ## **Pytorch**